 Filter by category, tags, status, author, confidence, dates.
 Compound lenses combine criteria with AND/OR logic.

-Every write auto-commits.
+Dual-write keeps human-readable .md copies alongside the central DB.
 View full version history, diff between versions, and non-destructively rollback any memory.

 Cross-reference memories with [[wikilinks]].
 Build a knowledge graph with backlinks, see connections, find orphaned links.